Orientation and Mobility and the Expanded Core Curriculum

 How Do O&Ms Approach Instruction?

 Students with visual impairments also learn about positional, directional, and body concepts.
 For example, they should be able to identify the left and right sides of their own bodies as well as their various body parts.
-Another important skill for children who are visually impaired is knowing the cardinal directions and positions like “on, to the side, and against.”
+Another important skill for children who are blind or low vision is knowing the cardinal directions and positions like “on, to the side, and against.”
 If students understand these kinds of concepts, it will be easier for them to understand directions like “keep your cane tip on the ground” and “walk to the north end of the block then turn right.”
 In the area of cane use, students will learn how to hold the cane, what the different cane materials and tips are, and what to do with the cane when it is not being used.

 How Can We Support Instruction in O&M in Schools?